Olimi I of Tooro

-Rukirabasaija Kaboyo Omuhundwa Kasusunkwanzi Olimi I was Omukama of the Kingdom of Tooro, from around 1830 until around 1861.
-He was the first (1st) Omukama of Tooro.
+Rukirabasaija Kaboyo Omuhundwa Kasusunkwanzi Olimi I was Omukama of the Tooro Kingdom, from around 1830 until around 1861.
+He was the first Omukama of Tooro.

 Claim to the throne

 He was the eldest son of Rukirabasaija Agutamba Nyamutukura Kyebambe III, Omukama of Bunyoro-Kitara at that time.
 His mother was a lady of the Ababwiju clan.
 He rebelled against his father and established his own kingdom at Kaboyo during his father's lifetime, beginning in 1822.
 He spurned the succession to Bunyoro-Kitara on his father's death.